codingMustache/codingMustache/README.md

 ## Joke of the Day

-Sometimes I tuck my knees into my chest and lean forward.
-That’s just how I roll.
+I wouldn't buy anything with velcro.
+It's a total rip-off.

 ## Daily Trivia

-What is the name of Layer 7 of the OSI model?
+Which computer language would you associate Django framework with?
- 1. Application
+ 1. C++
- 2. Present
+ 2. Python
- 3. Network
+ 3. C#
- 4. Session
+ 4. Java

 <details>
   <summary>Answer</summary>
-  Application
+  Python
 </details>